mmorella-dev/my-dotfiles/README.md

 ## Beautiful dotfiles for beautiful people

 Amateur configuration for my own personal installation of macOS and Fish.
-These are sunstable, and you probably shouldn't use these.
+These are unstable, and you probably shouldn't use these.

 ### Terminal Theme